Christian Ministry degrees

 1) A student wanting to do youth ministry in a cross-cultural environment might choose the youth ministry emphasis with an intercultural studies track and add the additional DFE track for more “in-country” experience.

 2) A student who is considering Children’s ministry could choose the Children’s Ministry emphasis with the Spiritual Formation and Family tracks.

 3) Students seeking to prepare for full time pulpit ministry might choose the pastoral emphasis with the Pastoral and Bible/Theology tracks.

-4) Students who want to work with families but also have a passion and gift for leading worship might choose the Family emphasis with the Worship track.
+4) Students who want to work with families but also have a passion and gift for leading worship might choose the Family and Worship emphases.

 These examples are designed to demonstrate the mulitudes of combinations that can be created within the program to meet ministry passions and spiritual gifts.
 For more information, see the curriculum guides below.